Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 - despite their efforts only around 100000 unique proteins structures have been predicted experimentally
 - this showcases the complexity of such task, and the grand challenge it proposed
 - Critical Assessment of Structure Prediction (CASP), competition since 1994 for every two years to elevate and evaluate progress in protein structure prediction

-## AlphaFold: 50-years long challenge solved
+- show results of casp-14

+## AlphaFold2s novel architecture
-- introduce AlphaFold2 and mention how it (out)performed in CASP (show diagram) and what impact that had
+- introduce AlphaFold2 and mention how it (out)performed in CASP and what impact that had
 - write about how despite the vastly faster speed predicting protein structures computationally than experimentally, it still is not fast enough to catch up with large scale gene sequencing technology (used to determine protein sequences)
+- write about how its function, MSA, Evoformer, Structure Module

-## ESMFold: Need for Speed
+## The Need for Speed
+- write about the ever growing protein sequences database
+- easy and cheap to predict the primary structure
+What if we could just omit the need for Multiple Sequence Alignment altogether and thereby, remove the rather time-consuming search for evolutionarily related sequences?
+What if there is a way to incorporate such information in a more end-to-end fashion?
+If you are a machine learning expert, or better an NLP expert even, you might know where this is leading to.
+The answer to these questions is another language model that encapsulates all knowledge of amino acids.
+You can think of it as a model that learns the language of proteins.
+Sounds intuitive, doesn't it?

+## ESMFold to the Rescue
 - Need for Speed addressed by ESMFold (done by omitting the time consuming task of Multiple Sequence Alignment needed in AlphaFold)
 - high level explanation of Multiple Sequence Alignment and why AlphaFold incorperated that in their model
 - omitting this time consuming procedure could speed up the prediction of protein Structures